MediaArea/MediaConch/Narrative.md

 ### Implementation Checker

 Each implementation checker (for Matroska, FFV1, and LPCM) should assess compliance and/or deviation between files and a series of conformance checks which are written by dissecting rules and logic from each format's underlying specifications, including rules that may be deduced or inferred from a close reading of the specification or related authoritative documentation.
-MediaArea has drafted registries of conformance rules within the PreForma design phase and plans to collaborate with each format's specificiation communities to refine them.
+MediaArea has drafted registries of conformance rules within the PreForma design phase and plans to collaborate with each format's specification communities to refine them.
 See the [Conformance Check Registry](#conformance-check-registry).

 For streams such as FFV1 some implementation checks may be performed frame-by-frame to discover frame-specific issues such as CRC mismatches, invalid frame headers, or incomplete frames.
 Frame-by-frame implementation assessments will naturally be time consuming as nearly the entire file must be read.
 In order to accommodate user's various time priorities the implementation checker will use options to perform implementation checks on the first few frames of a stream, a percentage of the frames, or all of the frames.

-MediaArea has drafted a [registry](#conformance-check-registry) of metadata elements to be used in described an implemtentation conformance check, which provides unique identifier, the scope, and underlying rationale and authority for the check.
+MediaArea has drafted a [registry](#conformance-check-registry) of metadata elements to be used in described an implementation conformance check, which provides unique identifier, the scope, and underlying rationale and authority for the check.
 Code created to preform implementation checks will be internally documented with references to conformance check's unique identifiers, so that MediaArea may create resources for each conformance check that relate the identity of the check, its underlying authority, sample files, and associated code.

 ### Policy Checker